PranshulGG/WeatherMaster/README.md

 - ⭐ **Save Favorite Locations:** Save your preferred locations for quick access to their weather updates.
 - 👗 **Clothing Recommendations:** Get suggestions on what to wear based on the current weather conditions.
 - 🌾 **Pollen Data (Europe Only):** View pollen levels for grass, trees, and weeds in your area.
+- **⚙️ Customizable Layout:** Arrange and customize the app’s layout to display weather features in your preferred order and style.
+Example: Saved locations, condition widgets etc.

 # 🌞 Weather providers:
 - [**open-meteo**](https://open-meteo.com)